camronh/Lottery-Tutorial/PART2.md

 #### 5. Use Lottery contract on public chain

 We have everything configured to deploy onto a public chain.
-Lets start with the deployment:
+Lets start with the deployment command:

 ```bash
 npx hardhat --network goerli deploy